DanLeEpicMan/website/content/misc/tutorials/mathematics/real-analysis.md

 By far the most important concept in analysis is that of sequences and limits.

-However, we must establish a very important inequality first.
+However, we must first establish a very important inequality.

 {% admonition(type='tip', title='Triangle Inequality') %}